kannibalox/PTPAPI/README.md

 Both values can be found in the "Security" section of your profile.
 This is only the minimum required configuration.
-See `ptpapi.conf.example` for a full-futured config file with comments.
+See `ptpapi.conf.example` for a full-featured config file with comments.

 ## Usage